-Set in Kilkenny, Ireland, 1650, the inhabitants of the walled city are troubled by wolves in the surrounding woods.
-Arriving from England, Bill Goodfellowe (Sean Bean) is a hunter tasked with remedying the situation.
-His young daughter, Robin (Honor Kneafsey), wants to assist her father and take part in the hunt, rather than take up a woman's traditional chores, which frustrates him.
+Set in Kilkenny, Ireland, 1650, wolves in the surrounding woods trouble the inhabitants of the walled city.
+Arriving from England, hunter Bill Goodfellowe (Sean Bean) is tasked with remedying the situation.
+His young daughter, Robin (Honor Kneafsey), wants to assist her father and take part in the hunt, rather than take up a woman’s traditional chores, which frustrates him.

 Disobeying his orders, Robin ventures out to help him and encounters Mebh (Eva Whittaker), a girl her age, who runs with the wolves.
 A bond of friendship forms between them, both of whom are motherless.
 Robin’s mother died before the film began.
 Mebh’s mother went to look for a new place to live with the wolves, but has yet to return.
 Audiences are given a clue to her whereabouts.

 After Robin gets bitten, she becomes a wolf when she falls asleep.
 In this form, she learns about the creatures, who are troubled by the humans tearing down the woods.
 Her life becomes endangered as her father, not realizing what has transpired, and others try to kill her.
 Mebh wants to lead an attack against the humans, and the humans led by Oliver Cromwell “The Lord Protector” (Simon McBurney) are of the same mindset.